 A proper noun is a name that identifies a particular person, place, or thing.

 In written English, proper nouns begin with capital letters.

-Collective noun refer to groups of people or things.
+A collective noun refers to groups of people or things.

-The material noun is a noun which can be measured or weighed but cannot be counted.
+The material noun is a noun that can be measured or weighed but cannot be counted.